 Every industry is susceptible to disruption by ecosystem plays.
 Those who aren’t ready are at risk for value degradation.
 More than 40 percent of companies across 20 industries—accounting for a combined enterprise value of $26 trillion—are highly susceptible to future disruption.1

-Executives surveyed who would build ecosystems to disrupt their industry.
+American executives surveyed who would build ecosystems to disrupt their industry.

 Leading executives achieve performance targets and disrupt their industries by focusing on three major pillars as they form ecosystems:

-Executives who believe ecosystem participation allows businesses to innovate.
+American executives who believe ecosystem participation allows businesses to innovate.

 Those who anticipate an increase in revenue growth from their ecosystem participation.